SQLAlchemy 2.0 Documentation

 tocreate_engine()

-.Changed in version 1.4: The Oracle dialect renders limit/offset integer values using a “post compile” scheme which renders the integer directly before passing the statement to the cursor for execution.
+.Changed in version 1.4: The Oracle Database dialect renders limit/offset integer values using a “post compile” scheme which renders the integer directly before passing the statement to the cursor for execution.
 The

 use_binds_for_limits